vikas-develop/todoApp-dotnet/README.md

 - **Web App:** `todos.db` (created automatically)
 - **Desktop App:** `todos_desktop.db` (created automatically)

 The databases are created automatically on first run in the application directory.
+The desktop app automatically migrates the database schema when new features are added.

 ## 🏗️ Architecture